jnlandu/jnlandu.github.io/_posts/2024-08-09-Forecasting-with-Time-series.md

   ab architecto repudiandae amet perferendis, ea excepturi cupiditate nisi dolorem?
 Earum error adipisci nobis, dignissimos culpa quidem?.
 ---
+### Introduction
+Time series data is a sequence of observations collected over time, such as stock prices, weather data, or sales figures.
+Analyzing and forecasting time series data is essential for making informed decisions in various domains, including finance, economics, and business.

 ### Step 1: Setting Up Your Environment
 To work with time series data in Python, you'll need to install several libraries that facilitate data manipulation and visualization, as well as statistical modeling: